SystemsApproach/5G/ran.rst

 that defines the relevant set of functions that can be activated, the variables that can be reported, and policies that can be set.

+Taken together, the A1 and E2 interfaces complete two of the three major control loops of the RAN: the outer (non-realtime) loop has the Non-RT RIC as it control point and the middle (near-realtime) loop has the Near-RT RIC as its control point.
+The third (inner) control loop, which is not shown in :numref:`Figure %s <fig-disagg>`, runs inside the DU: It includes the realtime Scheduler embedded in the MAC stage of the RAN pipeline.
+The two outer control loops have rough time bounds of >>1sec and >10ms, respectively, and as we saw in Chapter 2, the realtime control loop is assumed by be <1ms.

+This raises the question of how specific functionality is distributed between the Non-RT RIC, Near-RT RIC, and DU.
+Starting with the second pair (i.e., the two inner loops), it is important to recognize that not all RRM functions can be centralized.
+After horizontal and vertical CUPS disaggregation, the RRM functions are split between CU-C and DU.
+For this reason, the SDN-based vertical disaggregation focuses on centralizing CU-C-side RRM functions in the Near-RT RIC.
+In addition to RRM control, this includes all the SON applications.

+Turning to the outer two control loops, the Near RT-RIC opens the possibility of policy-based RAN control, whereby interrupts (exceptions) to these policies would signal the need for the outer loop to become involved.
+These policies would then be delivered to the Near RT-RIC from the Management Plane over the A1 interface.
+For example, one can imagine developing learning-based controls, where the inference engines for these controls would run as part applications on the Near RT-RIC, and their non-realtime learning counterparts would run elsewhere.
+The Non-RT RIC would then interact with the Near-RT RIC to deliver relevant operator policies from the Management Plane to the Near RT-RIC.

 Finally, you may be wondering why there is an O-RAN Alliance in the first place, given that 3GPP is already the standardization body responsible for interoperability across the global cellular network.